 New Contact Wearer

-During your eye exam, the doctor will test your vision and your eye health to determine what type of contacts are best for you.
-There are many different types of contacts, from daily disposables to overnight wear, so your doctor may also ask you general questions about your lifestyle to find out which of these types you’d prefer.
+During your contact lens exam, the doctor will test your vision and your eye health to determine what type of prescription contact lens are best for you.
+There are many different types of contacts, from daily disposables to overnight wear, so your doctor may also ask you general questions about your lifestyle to find out which of these types you’d benefit from the most.

 - Hybrid lenses (soft and gas per molded together)

 - Scleral lens (larger fits to white of eye)

 - Toric lenses (correct astigmatism)

 - UV, tinted or transition lenses (help with bright lights)